blenderous/blenderous.github.io/_posts/2024-02-09-deploying-a-vite-react-project-to-github-pages.md

 Once the deployment is complete, you can view your deployed app at the URL `https://{username}.github.io/{repo-name}`

-And that's how you can deploy your React app created using Vite onto Github Pages.
+And that's how you can deploy your React app created using Vite to Github Pages.

 Hope you enjoyed reading this post and found it helpful.